TL;DR

 chmod +x kerbrute

-sudo mv kerbrute /usr/local/bin/
+sudo mv kerbrute /usr/local/bin/PWN

 Set up pwn environments for pwners.